ZJU-FAST-Lab/GLPK_Interface/README.md

 # Misc

 GLPK is recommended for __median or large d__, i.e., the dimension of decision variable.
-For small dimension (d<=10), algs that enjoy linear complexity O(m) are better.
+For small dimension (d<=10), it is recommended to use [SDLP](https://github.com/ZJU-FAST-Lab/SDLP) or any other alg that enjoys linear complexity O(m) are better.